P-mir/LexBel/README.md

 > [!WARNING]
 > Users might notice several limitations:

+> - **Laterncy** : To save cost the AWS ECS task used on the demo url use 0.5 vCPU and 2Gb RAM only.
+Thus despite a few optimizations (vector store preloading, llm token streaming, mmr retrieval with vectorized numpy and broadcasting), the retrieval part remains cpu bound.
 > - **Potentially outdated answers** due to the age of the dataset.
 > - **Limited data**: Several important Code of Law are out of the scope, such as Labour, Social Law and Highway Code.
 Ordinary Laws, regulations are out of the scope as well.
 > - **Small model**: A cost efficient model is used, which may not always return the most relevant results.